Acute Hepatitis C

 - Keep others from coming in contact with your blood:

 - Eat a healthy diet.
 It can help your immune system fight off problems.

 - Get regular exercise.
 It can also boost your immune system and help your overall health.

 A chronic hepatitis C infection is long-term.
 It can last your whole life if it isn't treated.

 Symptoms: Most of the time, people with this don’t have specific symptoms.
 If they do, they’re usually common things like fatigue.
 As a result, people don’t find out they have it until they donate blood or have their blood tested at a regular doctor’s visit.

 Complications: If you have hepatitis C for many years, or if it is untreated, it can cause serious problems, including

 Treatment: Antiviral drugs can work to clear the virus from your body.
-You may take several medicines for a few months.
+You may take several medicines for 8-12 weeks.
 You’ll see your doctor regularly and have blood tests while you take the drugs to make sure your body responds well to treatment.

 About 90% of people are cured of hepatitis C with few side effects.